Human Fleas Vs Cat Fleas & Control Products

 FLEAS AND DISEASE

-Bubonic plague occurs most often when persons live or participate in outdoor activities in close proximity to wild rodents, such as rock squirrels, ground squirrels, prairie dogs, chipmunks, and rats.
+Bubonic plague occurs most often where persons live or participate in outdoor activities in close proximity to wild rodents, such as rock squirrels, ground squirrels, prairie dogs, chipmunks and rats.
 Pets also bring plague-infected fleas into the home.
 Cats are highly susceptible to the disease.
 Outbreaks can arise in urban and rural areas, especially where conditions are primitive or unsanitary.

 Human fleas are a type of flea that can infest humans, as well as other animals.
 They also have a different life cycle than cat fleas, which makes them more difficult to get rid of.
 The most common way to get rid of human fleas is to treat the infested person or animal with an insecticide that kills adult fleas.